retr0nade/CereBro-Digital-Burnout-Tracker/README.md

 Runs a local Python Flask server to receive and store metrics:

 - Accepts POST requests from the extension
-- Saves browser activity logs into a local SQLite database
+- Saves all activity data into a unified SQLite database (`cerebro.db`)
 - Provides endpoints for querying historical usage
 - Base Flask + SQLite stack (no external dependencies)